jsguti323/Housing_Estimator/README.md

 <p>

-Description of the data exploration phase of the project
 Description of the analysis phase of the project
 Technologies, languages, tools, and algorithms used throughout the project
 Result of analysis